by Lakhpreet Kaur

 Reason 5: Saintliness or Holiness

-- In ancient India, it was a general practice with Hindu sages and ascetics to keep long hair tied in a knot on top of their head and keep a long beard.
-Gurdev Singh hypothesizes in his paper, Perspectives on the Sikh Tradition, that Guru Gobind Singh wanted his Sikhs, despite being householders, to also be karma yogis, or practical saints.
-Kesh was a way to symbolize this balance of being both in the spiritual and temporal world.
+-In ancient South Asia, it was a general practice with Hindu sages and ascetics to keep long hair tied in a knot on top of their head and keep a long beard.
+Gurdev Singh hypothesizes in his paper, Perspectives on the Sikh Tradition, that Guru Gobind Singh wanted his Sikhs, despite being householders and soliders, to also be karma yogis, or practical saints.
+Kesh was a way to symbolize the balance of being both in the spiritual and temporal world.

-- This is reiterated by Gobind Singh Manasukhani who states that even today in India, kesh is a symbol of saintliness or holiness.
+-This is reiterated by Gobind Singh Manasukhani who states that even today in South Asia, kesh is a symbol of saintliness or holiness.

 – Another theory is that the head of a devout Sikh is an offering to the Guru and long hair is proof of the Sikh’s devotion and a sign of a Sikh’s commitment to their Guru.